This Is the Difference Between a Kitchen and a Kitchenette

 What’s the difference between a kitchen and a kitchenette?

-The main differences between a kitchen and a kitchenette are as follows:
+The main defining characteristics of a kitchenette, vs. a kitchen, are as follows:

 • Smaller appliances